MRCIEU/PHESANT/README.md

 1. dataCode - The ID of the data code.
 2. ordinal - Whether the field is ordinal (value 1) or not (value 0).
 Value -1 denotes this is not needed because the field is binary.
 3. ordering - Any needed corrections for the numeric ordering of a data codes specified by Biobank.
-For example, data code (10001)[http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100001] has values half=555, 1=1, and 200=2+, but we want the 'half' value should be less that the '1' value, so we set change the order to '555|1|200'
+For example, data code (10001)[http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100001] has values half=555, 1=1, and 200=2+, but we want the 'half' value should be less than the '1' value, so we change the order to '555|1|200'.
+NB: if this column is used, then if any value is not included it is set to NA (so this field can be used to remove and reorder values at the same time).
 4. reassignments - Any value changes that are needed.
 For example, in data code (100662)[http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100662], the values
 7 and 6 may be deemed equal (both representing 'never visited by friends/family' so we can set '7=6' to reassign the value 7 to the value 6.